Azul Rojas Marín

 Even though the prosecutor authorities recognised that sufficient evidence existed to open an investigation for rape and abuse of authority, they decided not to open an investigation for torture.

-The prosecution argued that there was no indication that the officers had raped Azul, they reasoned as there was no intention to obtain information nor to obtain a confession to a crime, or to punish her for her sexual orientation, that the case lacked the necessary elements under Peruvian law for a crime to constitute torture.
+The prosecution argued that there was no indication that the officers had raped Azul; they reasoned that – as there was no intention to obtain information or to obtain a confession to a crime, or to punish her for her sexual orientation – the case lacked the necessary elements under Peruvian law for the crime to constitute torture.

 The prosecution later decided to close the investigation into rape and abuse of authority leading to the tribunal responsible for the case to close it.